diogocardoso28/personal-site/_posts/2024-07-24-HomelabOverview.md

 To solve the hard drive filling up I decided to use linuxe's Logical Volume Manager (LVM) which allowed me to combine multiple disks of different capacities and use them for a single big disk.
 In this case, I combined the space 500GB HDD with the 1TB one present in the Dell machine.
 In hindsight and due to the unknown past of my disks, I should have used a tool like [mergerfs](https://github.com/trapexit/mergerfs) which wouldn't leave me with a total loss of data if a single drive failed.

-The need to use LVM expand my disk space lead me to just re-installing everything and doing some things better.
+The need to use LVM expand my disk space led me to just re-installing everything and doing some things better.
 During this major change, I also ditched the 'raw' use of nginx and certbot and started to use nginx proxy manager which made managing domains a breeze.

 # Hosting my media
 Early 2023 I stared to gain interest in hosting my own media, during this phase I tested out services like [plex](https://www.plex.tv/) and [jellyfin](https://jellyfin.org/).
 I ended up settling for jellyfin since I wanted to use as much Open-source software as possible, another feature of jellyfin that made it even more appealing was the ability to stream live television.